Doublox/DChatV6/README.md

 -Preview : https://streamable.com/1lmhlo

+# Installation for esx

+1 Place folder Dchat in you /resources/ folder

+2 delete the D of Dchat (rename this)

+3 Add ''chat'' in your server.cfg file

+4 Start your server and enjoy!

-# Installation
+# Installation for vrp

- 1. Place folder Dchat in you /resources/ folder
+1 Place folder Dchat in you /resources/ folder

+2 delete the D of Dchat (rename this)

- 2. Add Dchat in your server.cfg file
+3 Add ''chat'' in your server.cfg file

+4 And add permissions

- 3. Start your server and enjoy!
+5 Start your server and enjoy!

 # Discord